Sophie Sawyers, 22-years-old, reads excerpts from a letter written by her grandmother.

 Video: 2 minutes 37 seconds

-When I discovered a letter from 1957, written by my then 22-year-old mother to an unborn child, I didn’t know what to think.
-In loopy handwriting, she wrote of her hopes and dreams striated by cultural norms and society’s tensions: engaged to one man, loved by another.
+A letter written in 1957 by my then 22-year-old mother to an unborn child describes her love for one man while engaged to another.
+In loopy handwriting, she wrote of her hopes and dreams striated by cultural norms and society’s tensions.
 “I wonder, and will do so when you are my age and when your daughter is my age – I’ll wonder ‘what if…'”